Drywall Finisher Jobs in Philadelphia: The Best Jobs Currently Hiring

 Duties:

-Able to attach drywall panels together and smooth out the surface using plaster and tape.
+• Able to attach drywall panels and smooth the surface using plaster and tape.

 Requirements:

-Good familiarity with the equipment, supplies, and techniques used in drywall and ceiling finishing.
+• Good familiarity with equipment, supplies, drywall, and ceiling finishing techniques.

 Drywall Tapers